 The show at WestFest 2021 was by far the rowdiest, funnest and also, most dangerous.

 I made my second trek in three weeks to Tulsa, OK for Labor Day weekend.
-The trip plans included Ann, Robert and I driving down to West, TX to see Brave Combo at their annual Labor Day WestFest.
+The trip plans included Robert and I driving down to West, TX to see Brave Combo at their annual Labor Day WestFest.

 I first attended WestFest in 2014 with my son Stensen.
 We had two days of fun eating and hanging with Brave Combo.
 We loved it.
 The energy was high, the music amazing as always and we got lots of fun pix and video.
 You can read and see it all here: Saturday and Sunday.

 This trip to WestFest was special for many reasons.
 It was the first time in many years that Robert and I were able to see them together.
-It was also the first time that Ann was able to see them.
+It was also the first time that some were able to see them.
 To be clear, she is NOT a Brave Combo fan like Robert and I are.
 (We are not sure what is wrong with her, but it is serious whatever it is!)
 It was also special because I was bringing some images that I made a few weeks earlier and that I made at WestFest 2014.
 I was bringing my favorite picture of Carl Finch (the band leader) to give to him.
 I also has a poster size of it that I was asking him to sign.

 When I saw them a few weeks earlier at the Bartlett Arboretum in KS, a rare thing happened – we were able to take a group shot of the band after the show.
 So I brought a copy of one of those shots and was able to get the band to sign it.